 1. Select an industry using IBISWorld or S&P Global NetAdvantage, or the industry reports in ABI/INFORM Trade & Industry.
 Look for analysis of Political, Economic, Social, and Technological (PEST) factors in the industry reports.
 When analyzing a public company, check the company's 10-K report, especially the Risk Factor section.

 2. Use SWOT analyses in D&B Hoovers, Mergent Online/Investext, Business Source Premier, or Business Insights: Essentials to find strengths and weaknesses about a model company in your industry.

-3. Find trends and competitive environment in Standard & Poor's NetAdvantage, IBISWorld, and the industry reports in Business Source Premier, ABI/INFORM Trade & Industry, Business Insights: Essentials, and Factiva.
+3. Find trends and competitive environment in IBISWorld, S&P Global NetAdvantage, and the industry reports in ABI/INFORM Trade & Industry, Business Source Premier, Business Insights: Essentials, and Factiva.

 4. Identify trade associations and mine their websites for regulatory issues, legal matters, and (sometimes) marketing data.